 In addition to the main embassy, Sri Lanka also maintains other representations across the United States.
-These include consulates located in major cities that cater to the specific consular needs of the Sri Lankan diaspora and strengthen trade, cultural exchanges, and educational collaborations.
-With a network of missions, including the Sri Lanka Embassy in Washington D.C., together with consulates in cities like Los Angeles, New York, and Houston, Sri Lanka ensures comprehensive outreach and support to its citizens and fosters its relationship with the United States.
+These include consulates in major cities.
+They help meet the needs of the Sri Lankan community.
+They also boost trade, cultural exchanges, and education partnerships.
+Sri Lanka has a network of missions.
+This includes the Sri Lanka Embassy in Washington D.C.
+It also has consulates in Los Angeles, New York, and Houston.
+These missions help support Sri Lankans living in the U.S. They also strengthen the relationship between Sri Lanka and the United States.

 Overview of Sri Lanka Embassies in the United States

-The Embassy of Sri Lanka in Washington, D.C. serves as the primary diplomatic mission of Sri Lanka in the United States.
-It is responsible for maintaining bilateral relations and addressing the needs of Sri Lankan citizens in the U.S. The head of the mission is the Ambassador of Sri Lanka to the United States, a role currently held by Mr. Mahinda Samarasinghe.
+The Sri Lankan Embassy in Washington, D.C. is the main office for Sri Lanka in the United States.
+The mission is responsible for maintaining good relations.
+It also helps Sri Lankan citizens in the U.S. The head of the mission is the Ambassador of Sri Lanka to the United States.
+This role is currently held by Mr. Mahinda Samarasinghe.

 Contact Information: